Kelowna Rockets Training Camp Update Ahead of Preseason Opener

 “Steffler had a real good summer and he’s looked real good here, but we’re going to find out a lot this weekend when we start to play some games as far as where everybody is at,” Hamilton said.
 “These scrimmages can be a little misleading because their intensity can be lacking at times.
 So we’ll see once we get into the games, but so far I’ve been really happy.”

-Foote took much the same tone when asked about the standouts thus far.
+Foote’s stance was much the same when discussing the standouts thus far.
 He didn’t want to jump to any conclusions in his evaluations.

 “I try not to rank or rate the guys that were here before too much, especially the older players,” Foote said.
 “I try to pay more attention to our younger vets that were here — like Crosbie popped from last year and Steffler popped — but I look more at the young guys, the prospects here.
 There’s a lot of depth, a lot of young players have caught our eye.
 I think we’re deeper this year.”